isc-projects/kea/doc/sphinx/kea-messages.rst

     invalid database access string: %1

 This is logged when an attempt has been made to parse a database access string and the attempt ended in error.
-The access string in question - which should be of the form 'keyword=value keyword=value...' is included in the message.
+A redacted form of the access string - which should be of the form 'keyword=value keyword=value...' with any password replaced by asterisks - is included in the message.

 DATABASE_MYSQL_COMMIT
 =====================